Public Gallery

 Clerks

-The Clerks of the department sit at the table in the center of the Chamber and provide procedural support to the Members.
+The Clerks are the most senior unelected staff in the Legislative Council and sit at the table in the center of the Chamber in front of the President while Parliament is sitting.
+The Clerks:

 The Usher of the Black Rod is responsible for the security of the Chamber as well as performing ceremonial duties.
 At the beginning of each sitting day, the Usher of the Black Rod will ‘stamp in’ and announce the President to the Council.